-A: You can ask the external auditor questions about an item in the accounts for the financial year being audited.
-However, your right to ask the external auditor questions is limited.
-The external auditor can only answer 'what' questions, not 'why' questions.
+A: You can ask the auditor questions about an item in the accounts for the financial year being audited.
+However, your right to ask the auditor questions is limited.
+The auditor can only answer 'what' questions, not 'why' questions.

-The external auditor cannot answer questions about the authority's policies, finances, procedures or anything else unless it is directly relevant to an item in the accounts.
+The auditor cannot answer questions about the authority's policies, finances, procedures or anything else unless it is directly relevant to an item in the accounts.

 Remember that your questions must always be about facts, not opinions.
 To avoid misunderstanding, we recommend that you always put your questions in writing.

-- Q: Can the external auditor raise my question with the authority for me? - A: No. The external auditor cannot ask the authority questions for you or give you the authority's answers.
+- Can the auditor raise my question with the authority for me?
+Q: - No. The auditor cannot ask the authority questions for you or give you the authority's answers.

-The external auditor acts independently of electors and the authority when auditing the accounts.
-So the external auditor will not ask the authority questions on your behalf.
+The auditor acts independently of electors and the authority when auditing the accounts.
+So the auditor will not ask the authority questions on your behalf.

-For questions that are not about the accounts, the external auditor will suggest that you ask the authority for the information you want.
+For questions that are not about the accounts, the auditor will suggest that you ask the authority for the information you want.

-- Q: Will the external auditor answer my question about whether something in the accounts is lawful? - A: The fact that you disagree with something your authority has done, or intends to do, does not necessarily mean it is unlawful.
-The auditor considers the legality of items of account brought to their attention but does not have to answer questions about whether something the authority has done, or an item in its accounts, is lawful.
+- Will the auditor answer my question about whether something in the accounts is lawful? - The fact that you disagree with something your authority has done, or intends to do, does not necessarily mean it is unlawful.
+The auditor considers the legality of items of account brought to their attention but does not have to answer questions about whether something the authority has done, or an item in its accounts, is lawful

-When thinking about asking questions, remember that authorities can decide the best way to do things within the law.
-An external auditor can only look into an authority's policies, or decisions, if there is a clear indication of unlawfulness or a serious issue with regard to corporate governance or value-for-money arrangements.
+When thinking about asking questions, remember that authorities can usually decide the best way to do things within the law.
+An auditor will, in turn, normally only look into an authority's policies, or decisions, if there is a clear indication of unlawfulness.